cgiulian/TKGm_staff/README.md

 This process takes less than 10 minutes.

 In case you get the error:

   Error: unable to set up management cluster: unable to build management cluster configuration: unable to get template:
   - assert.fail: fail: missing configuration variables: VSPHERE_PASSWORD

-  Create a new user with appropriate rights and assign a password without "strange" characters and encode it with:
+  Create a new user in vcenter with appropriate rights, assign a password without "strange" characters, encode it with:

     echo -n 'my-string' | base64

   then, replace username and password in ~/.config/tanzu/tkg/config.yaml:

     VSPHERE_USERNAME: "your_new_user"
     VSPHERE_PASSWORD: "<encoded:your_encoded_password"